CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

    1. Note that this "access_token" is the JWT access token that you will use within the swagger-ui)

+   1. Note that you can get a cURL version of the request by doing the following

+      1. Select **Code** to the far right of the tabbed options (Params, Authorization, etc.)

+      1. Select **cURL** from the leftmost panel of the "GENERATE CODE SNIPPETS" page

+      1. Note the "cURL" statement

 1. Open Chrome

 1. Enter the "swagger-ui.html" URL for the target environment in the address bar